manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

 ## Via a GitHub Issue
 ---

-If you've identified an error, have a suggestion, or wish to discuss an improvement:
+If you've identified an error, have a suggestion, or wish to discuss an improvement, please follow the below steps:

-1. Create a [GitHub login](https://github.com/) if you do not already have one
+1. Create a [GitHub account](https://github.com/) if you do not already have one
 2. Visit our GitHub repository: [manaakiwhenua/PANNZ-source-data](https://github.com/manaakiwhenua/PANNZ-source-data)
 3. Open a new [Issue](https://github.com/manaakiwhenua/PANNZ-source-data/issues)
-4. You will be prompted to select a "issue template" - Please select either the Guidelines or Dataset template
+4. You will be prompted to select an "issue template" - Please select either the Guidelines or Dataset template
 5. provide your feedback.
 6. We will respond and track the discussion via the issue